KostasEreksonas/dwm-kostas/README.md

 * [Fullgaps](../main/patches/dwm-fullgaps-20200508-7b77734.diff) - for gaps between windows.

 # Keybindings
-In this section I will present custom keybindings that I made for my build of dynamic window manager.
+In this section I will present custom keybindings that I made for my build of _dynamic window manager_.

 |		 Keybind		|				Function			|
 | --------------------- | --------------------------------- |